-- A network retail pharmacy that offers standard cost sharing - A network retail pharmacy that offers preferred cost sharing - A pharmacy that is not in the plan's network - The plan's mail-order pharmacy
+- A network retail pharmacy that offers standard cost sharing - A network retail pharmacy that offers preferred cost sharing.
+Costs may be less at pharmacies that offer preferred cost sharing. - A pharmacy that is not in the plan's network.
+We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy. - The plan's mail-order pharmacy

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this booklet and the plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory.